Filippo Buccola

-Filippo "Philip" Buccola (August 6, 1886-October, 1987) was an Italian-American mobster.
+Filippo "Philip" Buccola (August 6, 1886 – October, 1987) was an Italian-American mobster.
 He was also a professional boxing manager.
 Buccola belonged to what later on became known as the Patriarca crime family, based in Boston Massachusetts.

 Biography

 Buccola was born in Palermo, Sicily, Italy.
 Buccola immigrated to the United States at age 32.
 He was the boss of the later-to-be-known as the Patriarca crime family after the retirement of previous boss Gaspare Messina, with Joe Lombardo (not to be confused with the Chicago Outfit member of the same name) acting as his underboss.
-During 1954 and under pressure from U.S. government agencies, Buccola returned to Sicily, turning over leadership of his crime family to Ray Patriarca, leading to the renaming of the family to the "Patriarca" crime family.
+During 1954, while under pressure from U.S. government agencies, Buccola returned to Sicily, turning over leadership of his crime family to Ray Patriarca, leading to the renaming of the family to the "Patriarca" crime family.

 Death

 Buccola died aged 101, in his birth-place city of Palermo.